corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/network-bootstrapper.md

     └── node.conf
 ```

-It's possible for each node directory to contain its own `corda.jar`.
+It is possible for each node directory to contain its own `corda.jar`.
 In this case, the bootstrapper uses the `corda.jar` file in the node directory.

 ## Include CorDapps in a generated node